 Place the pumpkin pieces onto the baking pan.

-Bake in the oven at 375° F for one to 1 1/2 hours, or until pulp is soft.
+Bake in the oven at 375° F for one to 1 1/2 hours, or until the pulp is soft.

 Remove the pulp from the rind with a spoon and discard the rind.

-Blend the pulp until smooth using a blender, food processor or mixer.
+Blend the pulp until smooth using a blender, food processor, or mixer.

 To create a really thick puree, put the pulp into a cheesecloth and squeeze out excess water.
+Squeeze out as much as your can.
+The thicker, the bettter.

 Storing Pumpkin Puree